 The Problem – Disability Severance Pay Incorrectly Taxed

 However, veterans who are separated due to a combat-related injury or illness should not have to pay taxes on their separation pay.
-From 1991 to 2016, the IRS computer system failed to classify certain veterans as having tax-exempt separation pay at the time they were separated from the military.
+From 1991 to 2016, the IRS computer system failed to classify certain veterans as having tax-exempt separation pay when they were separated from the military.

 These veterans had taxes incorrectly withheld from their separation pay and are due refunds from the IRS.
 Members will need to file an amended tax return.